ONSdigital/software-engineer-community/standards/github.md

 - **The future** - we may choose to allow external contributors at a later date, but a policy for accepting changes will need to be developed and agreed.

->~~**completed** Fahad need to check why this is in place, since we dont have policy around how external contributors we need to define that policy first before allowing contribution from external contributors~~

 ### Assume everything is public